JaqiKal/pixavibe/TESTING.md

 ### HTML

 I validated my HTML pages using the W3 Nu HTML Checker.
 They came back with no errors, only pointers about redundant trailing slashes left by React.
-You can check the results for each page below.
+Please check the results for each page below.

 <details>
 <summary>HTML validation results</summary>